UK business warns Cameron against huge EU gamble

 "Any U.S. president I know would regard Britain leaving as folly.
 The idea we would then seek new relationships with the likes of China and India is an especial illusion."

-However, not everyone is convinced that speaking out in favor of Brussels is the right way to go.
+However, not everyone is convinced that speaking out in favour of Brussels is the right way to go.

 John Longworth, the director general of the British Chambers of Commerce, which represents firms employing over 5 million people, said Britain could no longer stand still in Europe as the rest of the bloc integrated.